ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 With this feature, even if your preferred language does not have native bindings for ast-grep, you can still parse code from standard input (StdIn) to use ast-grep programmatically from the command line.

-You can invoke sg, the command-line interface for ast-grep, as a subprocess to search and replace code.
+You can invoke `ast-grep`, the command-line interface for ast-grep, as a subprocess to search and replace code.

 ### Caveats

 **StdIn mode has several restrictions**, though:

 * It conflicts with `--interactive` mode, which reads user responses from StdIn.
 * For the `run` command, you must specify the language of the StdIn code with `--lang` or `-l` flag.
-For example: `echo "print('Hello world')" | sg run --lang python`.
+For example: `echo "print('Hello world')" | ast-grep run --lang python`.
 This is because ast-grep cannot infer code language without file extension.
 * Similarly, you can only `scan` StdIn code against _one single rule_, specified by `--rule` or `-r` flag.
 The rule must match the language of the StdIn code.
-For example: `echo "print('Hello world')" | sg scan --rule "python-rule.yml"`
+For example: `echo "print('Hello world')" | ast-grep scan --rule "python-rule.yml"`

 ### Enable StdIn Mode